McIntosh's MCD85 SACD/CD player boasts hi-res USB connectivity

 As we've come to expect from McIntosh, the firm's die-cast aluminium name badge is affixed to each side of the chassis; the front, top and rear of this chassis is polished to a mirror finish, similar to the aforementioned MC830 and C8; and, completing the look, there's the black glass front panel with direct LED backlighting, silver trim, an illuminated logo and rotary control knobs.

 Ready for pricing?
-Orders for the £4995 McIntosh MCD85 SACD/CD player can now be placed, with shipping expected later this month in the United States and Canada and in March in the UK.
+Orders for the £4995 ($4500) McIntosh MCD85 SACD/CD player can now be placed, with shipping expected later this month in the United States and Canada, and by March in the UK.

 MORE: